tpm2-software/tpm2-tools/man/tpm2_startauthsession.1.md

   * **-c**, **\--key-context**=_OBJECT_:

-    Set the tpmkey for salt encryption.

-    If bind object is not additionally specified, The following backwards compatibility behavior or side-effect is retained:
-    - The bind object is set to be the same as tpmkey.
+    Set the tpmkey and bind objects to be the same.
-    - The session attributes are configured for parameter encryption.

-    To set up the session for parameter encryption use the **tpm2_sessionconfig** tool.
+    Session parameter encryption is turned on.
+    Session parameter decryption is turned on.
+    Parameter encryption/decryption symmetric-key set to AES-CFB.

   * **-S**, **\--session**=_FILE_: